Wrestling: Rusev And Lana

 - Chain Pain: He's grown fond of using a large chain to beat people down with before using it to further enhance The Accolade.

 - Cool Teacher: Rikishi and Gangrel is as odd a combination as any.

 - Did You Just Punch Out Cthulhu?: The first person in eleven years to defeat John Cena - John Cena - with a submission hold.

 - Does Not Like Shoes: He instead wears Mixed Martial Arts-style footwraps.

 - Early-Bird Cameo: Appears in a music video for Kushinator's "The Whole F'n Show" - which was Rob Van Dam's TNA entrance theme.

 - Was an entrant in the 2014 Royal Rumble, several weeks before making his Raw debut.

 - Early Installment Weirdness: He appeared quite different originally on NXT.
 Lana was not at his side, he came to the ring wearing a skirt and his theme music resembled that of an islander's.
 Also, he carried a plank with his opponent's name to the ring, which he would break in half before the match.

 - Expy: He looks like a mixture of Vladimir Kozlov and Umaga.
-His wrestling style reveals obvious Samoan influences, which makes sense, as one of his teachers was Rikishi of the famed Anoa'i clan (and, in fact, Umaga's brother)
+His wrestling style and footwear reveals obvious Samoan influences, which makes sense, as one of his teachers was Rikishi of the famed Anoa'i clan (and, in fact, Umaga's brother).